 Fall 2010 — CaliforniaVolunteers applies for a federal Volunteer Generation Fund grant from the Corporation for National and Community Service to support the creation of the CaliforniaVolunteers Service Enterprise Initiative (CVSEI).
 The initiative was designed to create a model that would expand the capacity of nonprofits to become Service Enterprises, and Bank of America, Boeing, Deloitte, Chevron, Gap and HP provided funding for the effort.
 The program design team included representatives from OneOC, Center for Volunteer and Nonprofit Leadership, Volunteer Center of San Francisco and San Mateo Counties, and HandsOn Central California.

 Summer 2012 — Points of Light and Reimagining Service partner to serve as project managers and training and technical assistance providers for the second year of the CaliforniaVolunteers Service Enterprise Initiative.
 This partnership would result in piloted and revised curriculum, a research-based assessment tool developed by researchers, marketing materials and additional tools and resources.

-Fall 2013 – CaliforniaVolunteers supports Points of Light in piloting to 17 Service Enterprise Hubs in 11 states.
-Over 60 organizations are certified as a Service Enterprises.
+Fall 2013 — CaliforniaVolunteers supports Points of Light in piloting to 17 Service Enterprise Hubs in 11 states.
+More than 60 organizations are certified as a Service Enterprises.

-Fall 2014 –Points of Light expands to over 15 states, working with 10 State Service Commissions and 15 HandsOn Network affiliates.
-Over 200 organizations have gone through the Service Enterprise transformational process.
-Points of Light begins testing new SEI models in prisons, municipalities and more.
+Fall 2017 — Points of Light expands Service Enterprise to 20 states, working with 50 Hubs, including State Service Commissions, HandsOn Network affiliates and city government offices.
+More than 300 organizations have gone through the Service Enterprise transformational process.
+Points of Light begins developing an online blended learning model for SEI training.